eclipse-biscuit/biscuit/SPECIFICATIONS.md

 - The lowest supported datalog version is `v3.0`;
 - The highest supported datalog version is `v3.3`;

-# Format

-This is the format for the 3.x version of Biscuit.

-It transport expressions as an array of opcodes.

 ### Text format

 When transmitted as text, a Biscuit token should be serialized to a